Dominican School of Philosophy & Theology

 Most Common Non-Instructional Employee

-In 2021, the most common positions for non-instructional staff at Dominican School of Philosophy & Theology were Management with 3 employees, Business and Financial Operations with 2 employees, and Librarians, Curators, Archivists, and Academic Affairs and Other Education Services with 2 employees.
+In 2023, the most common positions for non-instructional staff at Dominican School of Philosophy & Theology were Management with 2 employees, Librarians, Curators, Archivists, and Academic Affairs and Other Education Services with 2 employees, and Office and Administrative Support with 2 employees.

 View Data